 The Uber Visa Credit Card offers 4 percent cash back on dining, 3 percent on airfare and hotels, 2 percent on online purchases (including Uber) and 1 percent on everything else.

-Discover it® Cash Back offers 5 percent cash back on up to $1,500 spent in categories that rotate quarterly (you must activate the bonus categories each quarter).
+Discover it® Cash Back offers 5 percent in categories that rotate quarterly (up to the quarterly maximum each time you activate).
 You’ll earn 1 percent back on all other purchases and in the bonus categories after you reach the spending cap.

 If you use Uber quite a bit to get around town, particularly if you’re heading out to eat or using Uber to navigate a new city as you come and go from your hotel, the Uber Visa Credit Card is handy to have in your wallet.